temii70/NBAChatbot/README.md

 5) Run the application:
     Python Chatbot.py

-6) Navigate to the S
+6) Navigate to the SwiftUI project directory and hit the build button

+7) Enjoy!